 - your image when you visit or stay at our hotels where we frequently operate CCTV for your security and that of our staff and other guests

-Some of the above may be provided to us via third party sources (i.e. from someone who is not part of the My Hotels Group).
+Some of the above may be provided to us via third party sources (i.e. from someone who is not part of My Brighton).
 For example:

 - you may choose to make a reservation via an online booking service (e.g. booking.com) or via an agent and they will need to pass certain information to us so that we can fulfill your request;